james-spears/randcsv/README.md

 * `--byte-size`, `-b` Integer (Optional.
 Default: 8)
   * Number of bytes used to generate the random values.
 Increasing the byte size will increase the size of the set of possible random values.

+## Issue tracking

+If you find a bug or would like to